-Bicast leather, consisting of a very minimal amount of real leather which is thin and fragile.
+Bicast leather consists of a very minimal amount of real leather which is thin and fragile.
 The hide’s top grain is removed, dispensing upon the thickness, further the thin layer is split until a thin layer of leather is left.
 That layer is comparatively weak; it lacks the strength and appearance of real leather, that’s where the polyurethane plays the part.
 The layer of PU is embossed upon that thin layer providing the strength and durability for the leather along with the static appearance.
 And that’s how bi-cast leather is made.

-The same process is used for Faux Leather, despite the leather hide the Polyurethane base is used making it purely synthetic leather.
+The same process is used for faux leather, despite the leather hide the polyurethane base is used making it purely synthetic leather.